 - Choose whether you want to read agent attributes from database or create a new agent type “from scratch”.

-On the next page of the wizard you have to define the initial number of agents in the population.
-Choose whether you want to Create population with a specified number of agents, or you want to Create initially empty population and add agents later on dynamically (e.g. in the Startup code of Main).
+- On the next page of the wizard you have to define the initial number of agents in the population.
+Choose whether you want to Create population with a specified number of agents, or you want to Create initially empty population and add agents later on dynamically (e.g. in the Startup code of Main), please refer here for details.
 To proceed, click Next.

 - Next, you have to configure the environment where the agents of this population will live.
 Choose the type of the space (Continuous, GIS, or Discrete), and configure it using the controls below.
 Having chosen the continuous or discrete space type, define the space dimensions, width, and height, in the Size fields (in the case of discrete space, you should also define the number of rows and columns that make up the space, in the Cells fields).